 Arrival at Nuku'alofa Airport: Step-by-Step(c) tongapocketguide.com

-Step 4: Declare Any Declarable Items at Quarantine (Biosecurity)
+Step 4: Declare Any “Declarable Items” at Quarantine and Customs

-After you have all of your baggage, the next step is to queue up to go through Biosecurity/Quarantine.
+After you have all of your baggage, the next step is to queue up to go through Quarantine.
 Here, a Quarantine Officer will look at your Passenger Arrival Card and may ask you questions regarding your answers.
 This is also your last opportunity to verbally declare any “declarable items” that you may have in your possession or in any of your baggage.

 Step 5: Scan Baggage in Quarantine X-Rays

 This step may come after you have seen the Quarantine Officer, while you’re queuing to see the Quarantine Officer, or not at all.
-Random Quarantine checks are done for every flight arriving in Tonga, where baggage is placed in x-ray machines to check for potential risk, restricted or prohibited goods.
-Airport staff will prompt you over to the x-Ray area if chosen.
+Random Quarantine checks are done for every flight arriving in Tonga, where baggage is placed in X-ray machines to check for potential risk, restricted or prohibited goods.
+Airport staff will prompt you over to the X-ray area if chosen.

-Alternatively, after talking to the Quarantine Officer, you may be asked to put your baggage through the x-ray machines.
+Alternatively, after talking to the Quarantine Officer, you may be asked to put your baggage through the X-ray machines.
 If a risk item is found in your baggage, you may be given the opportunity to re-export it to your chosen overseas address at your expense, have the item treated if possible at your expense, or dispose of the item.

 If an undeclared item is found, whether it’s restricted, prohibited or just considered a declarable item, you may receive a penalty or even face prosecution.